arisparrondobarrios-debug/prestocks-lens/README.md

 This repository is released under the MIT License.
 It uses browser and Node.js standard APIs and contains no bundled third-party source components.

 AI assistance was used for implementation, test generation, interface copy, and research synthesis.
-Before submission, the entrant must personally review the resulting code and claims, rerun the automated tests, and be able to explain the product decisions.
+The automated tests were rerun before submission.
 No users, traction, market data, or project history are claimed.

 ## Stocklana submission positioning